jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## Outcomes

-At the conlcusion of this chapter you will have a basic understanding of how to use infrastructure automation and orchestration tools.
+At the conclusion of this chapter you will have a basic understanding of how to use infrastructure automation and orchestration tools.
 You will be familiar and able to explain the concept of immutable infrastructure and will be able to explain cloud native development technologies as well as OS container technology.

 ### Automation and Hashicorp

-One of the main things that computers are good at is executing repetive tasks.
+One of the main things that computers are good at is executing repetitive tasks.
 One of the things humans seem to dislike is repeating the same task.
-Let's give a practical example; there is a divide between the developers (devs) and the operations (ops) people when it comes to software and infeastructure.
+Let's give a practical example; there is a divide between the developers (devs) and the operations (ops) people when it comes to software and infrastructure.
 Developers need hardware to test their code on and then more hardware to run their code in production.
 Operations people have to maintain those systems and the code and the lifecycle of the application.
 Developers started to think, could we deploy our infrastructure in the same way we deploy code?
 Could we automate the way out of this problem?
 A young developer named Mitchell Hashimoto had the same thoughts.

 ![*Mitchell Hashimoto*](images/Chapter-13/people/mh.png "mitchell hashimoto")[^153]